Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Separation Anxiety.md

-not being able to sleep outside the home or when their main attachment figures are absent nightmares physical symptoms like headaches, nausea, or vomiting While most commonly seen in children and adolescents, the current Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5)Trusted Source recognizes that adults can also experience separation anxiety disorder.
+not being able to sleep outside the home or when their main attachment figures are absent nightmares physical symptoms like headaches, nausea, or vomiting While most commonly seen in children and adolescents, the current Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) recognizes that adults can also experience separation anxiety disorder.

-In fact, research from 2008Trusted Source indicates that approximately 4.1% of children will deal with separation anxiety disorder — and 36.1% of them will continue living with the condition into adulthood if it’s left untreated.
+In fact, research from 2008 indicates that approximately 4.1% of children will deal with separation anxiety disorder — and 36.1% of them will continue living with the condition into adulthood if it’s left untreated.

 Separation anxiety in children vs. adults
-Only in the last decade or so has separation anxiety disorder been recognized in adults, according to a 2010 studyTrusted Source.
+Only in the last decade or so has separation anxiety disorder been recognized in adults, according to a 2010 study.
 And even still, it’s diagnosed only when symptoms fail to meet the criteria for other panic and anxiety disorders.

 For the most part, childhood separation anxiety disorder and adult separation anxiety disorder appear very similar, with just a few minor exceptions.